rancher/rancher-docs/docs/reference-guides/cluster-configuration/rancher-server-configuration/k3s-cluster-configuration.md

 #### Truncate Hostnames

-Option to truncate hostnames, for NetBIOS compatibility.
-Although Kubernetes allows hostnames up to 63 characters in length, Windows systems have a hard limit of 15 characters.
+Option to truncate hostnames to 15 characters or less.
 You can only set this field during the initial creation of the cluster.
-You can't enable or disable the limit after cluster creation.
+You can't enable or disable the 15 character limit after cluster creation.

-The default hostname limit for this field is 15 characters.
-Once enabled, you can optionally change the hostname limit to a value less than 15 characters.
+Only machine-provisioned clusters are affected.
+Since custom clusters set hostnames during their own node creation process, which occurs outside of Rancher, this field doesn't restrict custom cluster hostname length.

+This field improves compatibility with Windows-based systems.
+Although Kubernetes allows hostnames up to 63 characters in length, systems that use NetBIOS restrict hostnames to 15 characters or less.

 #### TLS Alternate Names